 Accommodation in La Ceiba during carnival is scarce so you must book ahead!
 It is a small city, but we recommend staying close to the parade route as it is convenient to escape the action, or even so you can use your own bathroom and avoid long lines.

-You can check out some accommodation options here.
+You can check out some accommodation deals here.

 What to Do and See in La Ceiba?

 You could hike in nearby Pico Bonito National Park, go zip lining, snorkelling or white-water rafting.
 You could also pop over to the nearby Bay Islands for some scuba diving.
 The night life is one of the cities main attractions and has one of the best drinking scenes in the entire country.
 If you are an animal lover visit the Cuero and Salado Wildlife Refuge to see wild animals.